chuckkay/FramePack/README.md

 - **Save/restore new job Defaults**
   Store your preferred settings as defaults—or revert to the original defaults with one click.

+- **Set Model Defaults**
+  in the settings tab you can now set which modle you want to use (right now just 2 available original and F1)

 - **Change System Defaults**
   change output folder and job history folder, turn on or off debugging mode